simonehagey/orbdot/docs/source/installation.rst

 .. important::
     OrbDot is not yet available to pip!
 Coming soon...

-The recommended way to install the stable version of ``orbdot`` is using ``pip``:
+The recommended way to install the stable version of OrbDot is using ``pip``:

 .. code-block:: bash

     pip install orbdot

-This will download and install the latest release of OrbDot and its dependencies.
+This will download and install the latest release and its dependencies.

 Using a Local Copy
 ------------------